The history of the Amsterdam Pipe Museum

 Gable of Oude Vest 159 in Leiden.

-At that point the core of the museum was still the Gouda pipe placed in the national history of pipe smoking including its European setting.
+At that point the core of the museum was still the Gouda pipe placed in the national and European history of pipe smoking.
 It is not surprising that the opening was performed by Georg Brongers, curator of the Niemeyer Netherlands Tabacological Museum in Groningen.
 He presented the first copy of a new publication by Don Duco to the mayor of Gouda.
 That publication Marks of Gouda pipe makers 1660-1940 marked an important step in the national reputation of the museum and its activities.
-For two decades, this handy publication has been the key for any amateur or prof archaeologist to identifying their excavated clay pipes.
+For two decades, this handy publication has been the key for any amateur or professional archaeologist to identify their excavated clay pipes.

 The Leiden period is characterized in all aspects by the increasing professionalization.
-In the first place because Don Duco completed his studies in museology and art history, specializing in arts and crafts at Leiden University.
+Firstly because Don Duco completed his studies in museology and art history, specializing in arts and crafts at Leiden University.
 A second important factor was the entrance of Benedict Goes, who as a student in art history took the opportunity to gain practical museum experience in publicity and public interaction.
 Finally, the Pijpenkabinet Foundation was established in 1989, making the museum an independent legal entity.

 The number of public-oriented activities was enormous, always supported by press releases and radio talks.
 Although the opening hours of the museum were limited, an annual visitor number of around 2,000 people was reached.
 In addition, there was an exhibition program at other institutions far beyond the city of Leiden.
 In the course of a decade the permanent exhibition in the museum would improve considerably through an active policy of finding antique pipes throughout Western Europe.